wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 ## word types

-This NIP will make user of four types of data, called _word types_: `trust attestations`, `actions`, `categories`, and `relationships`, with the option to add more data types in the future if deemed necessary.
-Each attestation, action, etc will be represented individually using independent nostr events.
+This NIP will make user of four types of data, called _word types_: `trust attestations`, `actions`, `categories`, and `relationships`, with the option to add more word types in the future if deemed necessary.
+Each attestation, action, etc will require its own nostr event, or _word_ (as per the tapestry protocol).
 We will rely upon only two event kinds: 33902 for trust attestations, and 9902 for actions, categories, and relationships.

 ## Contexts